Definition of Divorce

 - Hackstaff, Karla B. 1999.
 Marriage in a Culture of Divorce.
 Philadelphia: Temple University Press.

 - Phillips, Roderick.
 1988.
 Putting Asunder: A History of Divorce in Western Society.
-Cambridge, United Kingdom: Cambridge University Press.
+Cambridge: Cambridge University Press.

 Collins English Dictionary: Complete and Unabridged.
 6th ed.
 2003.
 Glasgow, Scotland: Collins.